jonnybegreat/Climate-Change-Sentiment-Analysis/README.md

 Provide an accurate and robust solution to this task in order to give companies access to a broad base of consumer sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

 #### Contributors
-Karin Louw
+Karin Louw,
-Kwande Skaap
+Kwande Skaap,
-Jonathan Dankers
+Jonathan Dankers,
-Luvuyo Nkosana
+Luvuyo Nkosana,
 Wright Nyoka